xXleowXx/gitlab-charts/doc/advanced/multiple-databases/index.md

 To migrate the database:

-1. Access the bash shell on the toolbox pod:
+1. Access the Bash shell on the toolbox pod:

    ```shell
    kubectl exec <toolbox_pod_name> -it  -c toolbox -- bash